Integrating Tailwind CSS in Blazor

 The tailwind.config.js file is where you can configure Tailwind CSS to your needs.
 For example, you can add custom colors, fonts, or extend the default theme.

-The important part is the content property, which is an array of files that Tailwind CSS should scan for classes.
+The important part is the content property, which is an array of files that Tailwind CSS should scan for used classes.
 In a Blazor application, you want to scan the .razor files, and optionally you can also include .html files.

 The CSS part link

-Building and serving the CSS link
+Generating and serving the CSS link

 Tailwind CSS Optimizations link

-The output.css file only contains the tailwind classes that are used in your application.
+Because we updated the tailwind configuration, the styles.css file only contains the tailwind classes that are used in your application.
 This way, you can keep the CSS file size small and only include the styles that are needed.

 You can see this in action by adding tailwind classes to your Blazor components.
 As a test, you can add the following HTML to your home page.
 The result should be a larger than usual, bold, and underlined text.